 Highlight achievements

 From your work experience, demonstrate to potential employers why you deserve the job more than any other candidate.
-Highlight your achievements, showcase unique applications of specific skills, and use active verbs to emphasise your impact.
+Highlight your achievements, showcase the unique application of specific skills, and use active verbs to emphasise your impact.
 To do it properly, here are the things you must pay attention to:

-- Use the reverse chronological format to show your career progression
+- Use the reverse chronological format to demonstrate your career progression

 - Distribute your skills evenly across your bullet points